Participation:

 Community Advisor

-• Advises Board on procedure (via email or at meetings)
+Advises the Board on procedure (via email or at meetings)

-• Informs Board of any long-running projects or old projects that had to be put on hold or of previous WCP activities that were notable (success or failure)
+Informs the Board of any long-running projects or old projects that had to be put on hold, or of previous WCP activities that were notable (success or failure)

-• Draws on previous experience of WCP to recommend successful approach to challenges
+Draws on previous experience of WCP to recommend a successful approach to challenges and provides continuity for the board.

-• Should be a previous Board member and familiar with workings of WCP
+Should be a previous Board member and familiar with the operations of WCP

 All members of the Board of Directors are required to participate in monthly Board meetings that are typically held at the preschool.